Azure/azure-sdk/docs/policies/reviewprocess.md

     * Some teams also prepare a PowerPoint introductions
 * Link to the service REST APIs, if applicable/available.
 * Champion scenario samples
+    * Code is appreciated but optional.
+Pseudocode is fine.
-    * See “Champion scenarios” section below for definition and examples
+    * See “Champion scenarios” section below for definition
     * [Sample example](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md)
         * Need not be “final” or “perfect”
         * Should be added to library’s sample folder ([example](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/textanalytics/Azure.AI.TextAnalytics/samples))
 * Quickstart samples
+  * Optional for introductory meeting
   * See "Quickstart Samples" section below

 ### 2. API Review
-During API reviews, we look at API usage samples and a detailed API listing.
+During API reviews, we look at Quickstart samples and a detailed API listing.
 You can see an example of such listing [here](https://github.com/Azure/azure-sdk/blob/master/docs/dotnet/APIListingExample.md).

 If you have a prototype of your APIs, depending on the language the APIs are for, you can generate the API listing.

 * For .NET, upload a DLL to the [ApiView](http://apiview.dev/) tool.
 * For Java, upload the `*-sources.jar` file to the [ApiView](http://apiview.dev/) tool (e.g. `azure-core-1.3.0-beta.1-sources.jar`).
+* For Python, use our [custom API stub generator](https://github.com/Azure/azure-sdk-tools/tree/master/packages/python-packages/api-stub-generator#generate-stub-file) to produce a single file with your public API surface.
+Upload the output of stubgen to the [ApiView](http://apiview.dev/) tool.
 * For TypeScript, use API-Extractor to produce a single file with your public API surface.
 Submit the output of the [API-Extractor](https://github.com/Microsoft/web-build-tools/wiki/API-Extractor) as a PR for the [azure-sdk-for-js](http://github.com/azure/azure-sdk-for-js) repository.
-* For Python, use our [custom API stub generator](https://github.com/Azure/azure-sdk-tools/tree/master/packages/python-packages/api-stub-generator#generate-stub-file) to produce a single file with your public API surface.
-Upload the output of stubgen to the [ApiView](http://apiview.dev/) tool.

 For all other languages, send a request to the Architecture Board to discuss the best format on individual basis.

-Depending on the situation and service, more than one API reviews may be needed (because there are major changes between API versions, for example).
+Depending on the situation and service, more than one API review may be needed (because there are major changes between API versions, for example).
 If that is the case, file another issue when the team is ready for another review.

 **What to bring (include the following in GitHub issue requesting for review):**
 * Links to the API Listings for each language